mikkokallio/dbapp-code/README.md

 * Validate dates, passwords, username more rigorously.
 E.g. no events occurring in the past allowed.
 * Past events should not allow registering anymore, and they should be listed under a different heading: past events.
 * Add notifications for different kinds of actions.
-* Editing user or event information should be possible.
+* Editing event information should be possible.
 * Add locations to events.
 * User can change password.
 * Comments, events, etc should be shown in order.